Bellarine Peninsula: The Absolute Best Place To Visit In Victoria

 There’s a lovely cliff path above Point Lonsdale beach that leads to the lighthouse and back beach.
-The back beach is a favourite with surfers.
-And at low tide non-surfers have fun hunting for crabs in the rock pools.
+A favourite with surfers, at low tide the Point Lonsdale back beach is a fun spot for hunting crabs in the rock pools.

-A visit to Point Lonsdale wouldn’t be the same without a stroll along the pier.
-Where you can have a chat with local fishermen and enjoy sublime views of the lighthouse and surrounding coastline.
+A visit to Point Lonsdale Queenscliff wouldn’t be the same without a stroll along the pier.
+Here you can chat with local fishermen and enjoy sublime views of the lighthouse and surrounding coastline.

 With the roar of the surf, coastal town vibe, and ocean breezes, Ocean Grove Victoria has been a favourite with families for generations.

-Grab your surfboard and hit the Ocean Grove beach.
-Or sign up for lessons at one of the many surf schools – they’ll have you catching waves in no time!
+Water lovers grab your surfboard and hit the Ocean Grove beach.
+Or alternatively, sign up for lessons at one of the many surf schools – they’ll have you catching waves in no time!

 There are several walking tracks offering good views of the beach.
-And a flourishing nature reserve where you can explore the plants and animals of the wetland area.
+And a flourishing nature reserve where visitors can explore the plants and animals of the wetland area.

 Bellarine Peninsula Wineries and Breweries

-You won’t go thirsty on the Bellarine where you’ll be spoiled for choice with locally made beers, ciders, and speciality wines.
+You won’t go thirsty on the Bellarine where you’ll be spoiled for choice with locally made beers, ciders, and specialty wines.